What is BASIC?

 50 IF OK$ <> "OK" THEN PRINT "TOO BAD, "; NAME$; "!
 BETTER LUCK NEXT TIME!"

-Another nostalgia option was Manomio's licensed emulator for iOS
+Another nostalgia option was Manomio's licensed emulator for

-— iPhone, iPod and iPad.
-This emulator
+iOS — iPhone, iPod and iPad.
+This emulator was almost as

-considered it some sort of copyright violation.
+sort of copyright violation.

-Unfortunately it has been over three (3) decades since I last
+Unfortunately, it has been over three (3) decades since I last

-coded my last program for the C64 and I can hardly remember how to
+coded my last program for the C64 and I can hardly remember how

-the one above —
+(excluding the one above — OKAY.BAS), but I would

-purchase I have would ever make.
+consider it the geekiest purchase I would ever make.

 Of course, if you are merely interested in C64 games, you can

-illegal in some areas and/or under special conditions as explained
+illegal in some areas and/or under special conditions as

-in 17 U.S.C. §
+17 U.S.C. § 117(a).

 § 117 .
-Limitations on exclusive rights:
+Limitations on exclusive rights: Computer

-Computer programs
+programs

 (a) Making of Additional Copy or Adaptation by Owner of

-Copy.—Notwithstanding the provisions of section 106, it is not an infringement
+section 106, it is not an infringement for the owner of a

-for the owner of a copy of a computer program to make or
+copy of a computer program to make or authorize the making of

-authorize the making of another copy or adaptation of that
+another copy or adaptation of that computer program

-computer program provided:
+provided:

 (1) that such a new copy or adaptation is created as an